Deferred Action for Childhood Arrivals (DACA)

 If an applicant is not currently in school, but would like to re-enroll in high school, they could still qualify for DACA.
 To be considered “currently in school”, USCIS will look to whether the applicant is enrolled at the time they submit the application.
 Many kinds of educational institutions or programs may be sufficient to meet the “school” requirement.
 The following information is pasted directly from the USCIS website:

-- an education, literacy, or career training program (including vocational training) that is designed to lead to placement in postsecondary education, job training, or employment and where you are working toward such placement;
+• An education, literacy, or career training program (including vocational training) that has a purpose of improving literacy, mathematics, or English or is designed to lead to placement in postsecondary education, job training, or employment and where you are working toward such placement; or

-- or an education program assisting students either in obtaining a regular high school diploma or its recognized equivalent under state law (including a certificate of completion, certificate of attendance, or alternate award), or in passing a General Educational Development (GED) exam or other equivalent state-authorized exam.
+• An education program helping students obtain a regular high school diploma or its recognized equivalent under state law (including a certificate of completion, certificate of attendance, or alternate award), or in passing a GED exam or other state-authorized exam (such as HiSet or TASC) in the United States.

 d.
 Interrupted Stay in the U.S.